 on your child's age, chasing him around the house, a pillow fight, or a contest to take off each other's socks (let him win) will work like magic.

 3. It did fill her cup, but she doesn't make transitions easily.

 All kids have a hard time with transitions, which is why we give them two minute warnings.
 But some kids need extra help to get themselves from one

-take your child's upset as a reflection on your playtime.
-When you see it from her perspective -- she was just getting going! -- it's a reasonable
+Don't take your child's upset as a reflection on your lovely time together.
+When you see it from her perspective -- she was just getting going! -- it's

 4. She needs more connection with you.

 When you first begin doing Special Time, your child is likely to feel a sense of great relief.
 Finally, she has you all to herself.
 But now that she’s

 finally had your full attention and adoration, it can be even harder to give you up, especially in the beginning.
 The grief and loneliness of all the